Methodology

 Data and privacy

-CertPilot stores the domain names you add, the results of each public check (certificate expiry dates, DNS records, RDAP data), and the alerts generated from those results.
-It does not store site content, login credentials, or any private account data.
+CertPilot stores the domain names you add, the results of each public check (certificate expiry dates, DNS records, RDAP data), the alerts generated from those results, and the register records your team enters (which can include names and account identifiers).
+Register data is scoped to your account and is not shared across customers.
+It does not store site content, login credentials, or any private account data, and it does not read your mailboxes, documents, or chats.

 For more detail on data handling, see the Privacy Policy.